yinshiyionly/heygem/README.md

 # Heygem - Open Source Alternative to Heygen [【切换中文】](./README_zh.md)

+## Project Introduction
+HeyGem Digital Human is a free and open-source project released by Silicon Minds, supporting local deployment and API calls.

+With just a 10-second video submission, you can quickly clone a digital human's appearance and voice.
+Simply input text or upload audio to drive the digital human's lip movements and automatically generate a video with spoken content.

+## Official Website
+Visit our website to explore more digital human capabilities: https://duix.com/

+For technical discussions and business collaborations, please contact us at: james@duix.com

 ## [Nvidia 50 Series GPU Version Notice]

 1. Tested and verified on 5090 GPU